vuejs/vue-test-utils/README.md

 npm install --save-dev @vue/server-test-utils
 ```

-## Peer Dependency
+## Peer Dependencies
-You also need to install `vue-template-compiler` because it is a peer dependency
+You need to install `vue-template-compiler` which is used to compiled components.
+It should be the same version as the version of Vue you are using.

 ```
 npm install --save-dev vue-template-compiler